 The Biotope Area Factor establishes that the development of new buildings requires a proportion of the area to be left as a green space.
-The BAF provides developers, architects and designers with clear but flexible guidelines on the portion of a plot of land that must be planted or provide other green space functions in terms of: improvement of the microclimate, urban cooling, sustainable drainage, improvement of natural habitats and enhancement of the quality of the residential environment.
-Specific solutions implemented in the BAF included: (i) greening of functional spaces (e.g. bike or bin sheds); (ii) planting trees and shrubs or, in smaller areas, climbing plants to create green walls; (iii) introducing green roofs; (iv) paving only on main routes and using permeable surfaces elsewhere.
+The BAF provides developers, architects and designers with clear but flexible guidelines on the portion of the plot of land that must be planted or provide other green space functions in terms of: improvement of the microclimate, urban cooling, sustainable drainage, improvement of natural habitats and enhancement of the quality of the residential environment.
+Specific solutions implemented in the BAF include: (i) greening of functional spaces (e.g. bike or bin sheds); (ii) planting trees and shrubs or, in smaller areas, climbing plants to create green walls; (iii) introducing green roofs; (iv) paving restricted to main routes and use of permeable surfaces elsewhere.

-These measures reduce radiation fluxes, provide shade, provide cooling effect inside buildings and outside, improve air and water quality, and improve storm-water run-off.
+These measures reduce radiation fluxes, provide shade, provide a cooling effect inside buildings and outside, improve air and water quality, and improve the proper management of storm-water run-off.
 The strength of the BAF concept is that it allows flexibility of the site design: the developer may decide what green space measures are applied, and where, as long as the required green space ratio is achieved.